CyranoB/flash_cards/docs/tech_stack_document.md

 > - Next.js 15 with App Router for modern React-based frontend
 > - TypeScript for type safety and code reliability
 > - Tailwind CSS with shadcn components for consistent UI
-> - Server-side PDF text extraction using `pdf-text-extract` with background job status tracking via Redis
+> - Server-side PDF text extraction using `pdf-parse` with background job status tracking via Redis (no temp files)
 > - Serverless architecture for scalable, cost-effective processing
 > - OpenAI API integration for AI-powered content generation
 > - Client-side session storage for temporary data management